11ty/11ty-website/src/docs/languages/markdown.md

 The only listed options here are the ones that differ from the default `markdown-it` options.
 See [all `markdown-it` options and defaults](https://github.com/markdown-it/markdown-it#init-with-presets-and-options).

+Starting in Eleventy 2.0, we’ve disabled the [Indented Code Blocks](#indented-code-blocks) feature by default.

 ### Optional: Set your own library instance {% addedin "0.3.0" %}

 Pass in your own instance of the Markdown library using the Configuration API.
 See [all `markdown-it` options](https://github.com/markdown-it/markdown-it#init-with-presets-and-options).